Advertisement

 Oral contraceptives

 “If you miss a pill, change birth controls in the middle of a pack, or skip your placebo pills, you're adjusting your body’s hormone levels,” says Mina.
-That manipulation of hormones can cause spotting.
+That change in hormones can cause spotting.
+(Placebo pills are the ones you take during the week when you get your period.)

-If you notice blood and your menstrual cycle lasts longer than 38 days or is shorter than 24 days, it’s a good time to see your HCP.
-Oral contraceptives differ in their regimens and certain formulations are continuous, so be sure to discuss the cycle lengths you should expect and when you should report an abnormal length.
-Remember to mention other medications you take—including over-the-counter drugs, vitamins, and herbal supplements—since certain drugs can interact with the pill and cause spotting.
+If you notice blood and your menstrual cycle lasts longer than 38 days or is shorter than 24 days, check in with your HCP.
+Oral contraceptives differ in their regimens.
+Certain formulations are also continuous, so be sure to discuss the cycle lengths you should expect and when you should report an abnormal length.
+Remember to tell your HCP about other medications you take—including over-the-counter drugs, vitamins, and herbal supplements—since certain drugs can interact with the pill and cause spotting.

 3 / 8